adelmuursepp/system-blog/content/posts/being-organised-for-mac-users.md

 ---
 date: 2020-08-24T14:11:05Z
 hero_image: "/content/images/sarah-dorweiler-9Z1KRIfpBTM-unsplash.jpg"
-title: Being organised for Mac users
+title: Being organised for iOS and MacOS users
 author: Adel Müürsepp

 ---
+### The beauty of using Apple devices

+* AirDrop very fast
+* Syncs all your photos through iCloud
+* Copy and paste through devices
+* Absolutely every document, photo and password are available on any device
+* Share Mac screen to iPad when you want to use Apple Pencil to draw something

 * **Calendar and reminders**
 * **Emails**